nus-cs1010/2324-s1/docs/21-efficiency.md

 The second technique is more interesting and more fruitful.
 With a little math, we can show that we only need to check for the divisor up to $\sqrt{n}$.
 Here, we are improving the _worst case_ performance of `is_prime`, so whether the input is prime or not, we always have a speedup.

-How much is the speed up in the worst case?
+How much is the speedup in the worst case?
 In the input above, with the original slow code, in the worst case, I need to check through ~10,000,000,001 divisors.
 With the faster version, I only need to check ~$\sqrt{10,000,000,001}$ = ~10,000 divisors.
 That's where the five orders of magnitude speedup come from!

 ## No Duplication